taosdata/TDengine/docs/en/04-data-in/01-ds/09-kafka.md

 ---
 sidebar_label: Kafka
 title: Kafka Data Source
-description: This document describes how to extract data from Kafka into TDengine Cloud instance.
+description: This document describes how to extract data from Kafka into a TDengine Cloud instance.
 ---

 MQTT data source is the process of writing data from the Kafka server to the currently selected TDengine Cloud instance via a connection agent.

 ## Prerequisites